joerdsonsilva/cryoVCO/README.md

-## LC-VCO
+## VCO for quantum computing applications

-Repository containing the project summary of an LC VCO, developed in CMOS technology for operation at room temperature and under cryogenic conditions.
+This repository contains the design of a Voltage-Controlled Oscillator (VCO), developed for the UNICCASS 2025 (IEEE CAS) program, with operation at room temperature (300 K) and under cryogenic conditions (4 K).at room temperature and under cryogenic conditions.